Ben Roberts (rugby league)

+He began his NRL career in 2006 with the Canterbury-Bankstown Bulldogs, where he spent six seasons and made over 90 appearances.
+He also went on to play for the Parramatta Eels and the Melbourne Storm.
+Roberts made the move to Super League in 2015, joining the Castleford Tigers.
+After a five-year spell, he departed the Tigers and retired from professional rugby league.

+Roberts represented New Zealand in five test matches in 2006 and 2007.
+He made fifteen appearances for Samoa between 2008 and 2017 and represented the team at three Rugby League World Cups.

 Background

 Roberts was born in Westmead, New South Wales, Australia.
 He is of Samoan and New Zealand descent and is the cousin of soccer players Tim Cahill and Chris Cahill.

 Roberts was educated at John Therry Catholic High School, Rosemeadow.
 He then studied at Patrician Brothers' College, Fairfield, alongside former Sharks centre Dean Collis where he represented 2003 Australian Schoolboys.